kjolley/BIGSdb_documentation/offline_tools.rst

  OPTIONS
  -0, --missing
      Marks missing loci as provisional allele 0.
 Sets default word size to 15.

  -d, --database NAME
      Database configuration name.

+ -e, --exemplar
+     Only use alleles with the 'exemplar' flag set in BLAST searches to identify locus within genome.
+Specific allele is then identified using a database lookup.
+This may be quicker than using all alleles for the BLAST search, but will be at the expense of sensitivity.
+If no exemplar alleles are set for a locus then all alleles will be used.
+Sets default word size to 15.

+ -f --fast
+     Perform single BLAST query against all selected loci together.
+This will take longer to return any results but the overall scan should finish quicker.
+This method will also use more memory - this can be used with --exemplar to mitigate against this.

  -h, --help
      This help page.

  -i, --isolates LIST
      Comma-separated list of isolate ids to scan (ignored if -p used).

  --isolate_list_file FILE
      File containing list of isolate ids (ignored if -i or -p used).

  -I, --exclude_isolates LIST
      Comma-separated list of isolate ids to ignore.